stvkoch/graphqlizejs/README.md

 ## Inputs Create and Update

 To able to mutate your data you will need hold your data inside of input mutation type.
-Graphqlize will generate the \_inputCreate and \_inputUpdate for each model and _through_ models
+Graphqlizejs will generate the \_inputCreate and \_inputUpdate for each model and _through_ models

 ### Input Create